-I am a fully qualified integrative counsellor, and experienced life coach with a doctorate in psychology, who believes that people are the experts of their own lives.
+I am a fully qualified integrative counsellor, and experienced life coach with a doctorate in social psychology, who believes that people are the experts of their own lives.

 Particularly in times of difficulty and distress we can all benefit from working with an non-judgemental listener who supports us to stay in touch with, and access our own resourcefulness and well being.

-When we are facing life's challenges, such as bereavement, relationship difficulties, divorce, work issues, etc., or experiencing anxiety, stress, depression, trauma or compulsive and addictive behaviours it can often feel like we loose touch with ourselves and those around us.
+When we are facing life's challenges, such as bereavement, relationship difficulties, separation and divorce, work issues, etc., or experiencing anxiety, stress, depression, trauma or compulsive and addictive behaviours it can often feel like we loose touch with ourselves and those around us.

 I offer a safe, confidential, and compassionate space for you to express and explore what is going on for you.
 Within this context there is the opportunity for you to connect with what matters to you, to let go of limitations that occur from your past, and embrace a future in which you can tap into your resilience and resourcefulness to create the life you wish to have.

 Out of all the psychology, counselling and coaching techniques I have training in (CBT, person-centred, Gestalt, narrative therapy, mindfulness, body work and trauma recovery), I've found people (including myself) are most able to access their innate resilience, resourcefulness and well being when they have an understanding of how their human experience of life is created from the inside-out.
 As part of the conversations I have with people I share this understanding (commonly known as three principles, innate health, or the inside-out approach), in ways that makes sense and are helpful to them in navigating their lives and relationships.